The Asheville Bachelorette Weekend Itinerary

 Asheville's boutique hotel scene is one of its best kept secrets.
 A few standouts for a bachelorette group:

 Zelda Dearest — Named after Zelda Fitzgerald, this boutique hotel sits in the heart of downtown.
-The personality and design of this property make it a genuinely fun place to base a bachelorette weekend — it photographs beautifully and the location means you're walking distance from everything.
+The personality and design of this property make it a fun place to base a bachelorette weekend — it photographs beautifully and the location means you're walking distance from everything.

 Omni Grove Park Inn — If the group wants to splurge, this is the answer.
-Over a century of history, mountain views, and access to the spa (which is genuinely one of the best in the Southeast).
+Over a century of history, mountain views, and access to the spa (which is one of the best in the Southeast).
 Worth every penny for a special occasion.

 For a full rundown of where to stay, check out: Where to Stay in Asheville, NC